Finder makes money from featured partners, but editorial opinions are our own.

 Finder: Bank of Canada Interest Rate Forecast Report

 The Bank of Canada (BoC) sets the official overnight rate — the benchmark target rate used by banks, credit unions and lenders to establish interest rates.
-This benchmark rate greatly impacts savings accounts, mortgages, interest rates charged on personal and car loans and other forms of debt, including credit cards and payday loans.
+This benchmark rate greatly impacts savings accounts, mortgages, interest rates charged on personal and car loans and other forms of debt, including credit cards and lines of credit.

-On October 25, 2023, the BoC held the target benchmark interest rate at:
+On March 12, 2025, the BoC reduced the target benchmark interest rate to:

 The next BoC interest rate decision is on: